skip to content

 00:17:44 - Dev Agrawal

-So a sync engine, you can almost think of it as like an evolution of it, where the primary way of interacting with.
-With data is completely on the client side.
-Like you have a database on the client, you write queries against it, you write select queries, you write like update and insert queries.
-And all the changes happen on the Local database.
-And then a sync engine's responsibility is to somehow keep it synchronized from your actual backend database.
-Your actual backend database, whatever that ends up being.
+So a sync engine, you can almost think of it as an evolution of that, where the primary way of interacting with data is completely on the client side.
+You have a database on the client, you write queries against it, you write select queries, you write update and insert queries, and all the changes happen on the local database.
+Then a sync engine's responsibility is to somehow keep it synchronized with your actual backend database, whatever that ends up being.
 So a sync engine is the piece of technology that you would use to synchronize the data between client and server.
-Local first is not a technology.
-It's just a kind of set of ideas of what should apps look like or what should certain apps look like.
-I think another way to other analogy here may be like building cloud first or cloud native applications, which is a set of ideas of how we should build applications and infrastructure as code tools like Terraform or AWS cdk, which are tools that you would use to build applications on the cloud.
-One is a tool and is a set of ideas on how to build apps.
+Local-first is not a technology.
+It's just a set of ideas of what apps should look like, or what certain apps should look like.
+I think another analogy here may be building cloud-first or cloud-native applications, which is a set of ideas of how we should build applications, and infrastructure-as-code tools like Terraform or AWS CDK, which are tools that you would use to build applications on the cloud.
+One is a tool and one is a set of ideas on how to build apps.

 00:19:12 - Dev Agrawal

-That's a similar distinction between a sync engine and local first apps.
+That's a similar distinction between a sync engine and local-first apps.
 That makes sense.
-Yeah, yeah, you can build sync.
-You can use sync engines to build apps that are not local first.
-In fact, a lot of the work in the last two years in these sync engines have been to pull them out of the local first niche and apply them in like a more general, like, hey, you can build any sort of app with a sync engine.
+Yeah, you can use sync engines to build apps that are not local-first.
+In fact, a lot of the work in the last two years in these sync engines has been to pull them out of the local-first niche and apply them more generally, like, hey, you can build any sort of app with a sync engine.
 That's kind of been the push in the last year or the last two years.

 00:19:48 - Anthony Campolo